-Last month, Tom Porton, an award-winning, veteran Bronx high school teacher, handed in his resignation after colliding with the school’s principal.
-Porton had distributed HIV/AIDS education fliers listing nonsexual ways of “Making Love Without Doin’ It” (including advice to “read a book together”).
+An award-winning, veteran Bronx high school teacher, handed in his resignation after colliding with the school’s principal in 2016.
+Tom Porton had distributed HIV/AIDS education fliers listing nonsexual ways of “Making Love Without Doin’ It” (including advice to “read a book together”).

 What does it say when a teacher who encourages students to discuss nonsexual ways to express love causes controversy?
 And how do discussions at school about sex affect teenagers?
 Do adults lose teenagers’ trust when they are not allowed to speak frankly about how to create healthy intimacy?

 My cross-national research on adolescent sexuality shows a profound discomfort in American society not just with teenage sex, but with teenage love.
 And the silence among adults that results – in families, schools and the culture at large – may take a particular toll on adolescent boys.

 What does love have to do with it?

 Political battles have raged for decades about whether and how public school students in the U.S. should be taught about condoms and other forms of contraception even though the majority of American youth lose their virginity during their teenage years.